rule

 Text 31-32

-On the raised stretch of land in the water where the banyan grew, was there, lying in the fold of its leaf, the child again, glancing at him with a nectarean smile of love from the corner of its eyes.
-Placing that infant by his looking eyes within his heart ran he greatly excited to embrace the Lord of the Beyond.
+On the raised stretch of land in the water where the banyan grew, there, lying in the fold of its leaf, was the child again, glancing at him with a nectarean smile of love from the corner of His eyes.
+Placing the infant by that vison within his heart he ran greatly excited to embrace the Lord of the Beyond.
+(Vedabase)

 Text 33

-That moment became He the Supreme Lord, directly the Original One of Yoga hidden in the heart of all living beings, suddenly invisible before the rishi, the same way as that what by an incompetent person is made suddenly may fail to serve.
+That moment He, the Supreme Lord, the Original One of Yoga who is hidden in the heart of all living beings in person, suddenly became invisible for the rishi, the same way as that what by an incompetent person is made suddenly may fail to serve.
+(Vedabase)

 Text 34